Vinhedo: Protestantism

 The city has several Protestant or Reformed creeds, such as the Lutheran Church, the Presbyterian Church, the Methodist Church, the Anglican Episcopal Church, and the Baptist churches.
 In addition to the most diverse evangelical creeds, such as the Evangelical Community of Our Land, the Maranatha Christian Church, the Assemblies of God Churches, the Seventh-day Adventist Church, the World Church of God's Power, the Universal Church of the Kingdom of God, the Christian Congregation in Brazil, the Church of the City of Vinhedo, among others.
 As mentioned above, according to IBGE, in 2017 35.00% of the population were Protestant.
 Of this total, 12.76% are from Evangelical churches of Pentecostal origin; 3.65% of mission evangelicals; 1.25% are evangelicals with no institutional link; and 0.65% belong to other evangelical religions.

 There are also Christians of various denominations, such as Jehovah's Witnesses (who represent 0.86% of the inhabitants) and members of The Church of Jesus Christ of Latter-day Saints (0.20%), also known as the LDS Church.

 Spiritism

 As mentioned above, according to IBGE, in 2000 11.00% of the population were spiritists.

 Vinhedo has six centers of spiritualism, which includes all the faithful of the aforementioned religion, the most known spiritist centre in the municipality, is the Spiritist Center "Paulo de Tarsus", House of Prayer "Path of Flowers and Light", Spiritist Center "Allan Kardec", Spiritist Center "Batuíra de Vinhedo", Fraternity "Luís Sérgio", Spiritist Group "Love and Light".

 Culture

 The responsible for the cultural sector of Vinhedo is the Municipal Secretary of Culture, which aims to plan and implement the cultural policy of the municipality through the development of programs, projects and activities aimed at cultural development.
 The city is one of the cultural centers in the State of São Paulo.
 Vineyard has a theater house, cultural centers, coral groups, municipal library, art galleries, museum, among others.

+Vinhedo shares with neighbor Itupeva the Vida Completa SerrAzul complex located next to the Bandeirantes Highway.
+The complex includes the amusement park Hopi Hari, the water park Wet 'n Wild, two shopping centers, a hotel and a convention center.